 Most of them have local farmers as their source and make sure that the animals are raised the way it was meant to be.

 Why eat naturally raised meat?

 Let’s try to find an answer to the question of why you should eat grass-fed and finished beef, heritage pork, and free-range chicken.
 I limit myself to these three because that is what most people buy.

 A cow that is raised on a pasture and eats only grass and hay, which is their natural diet, will growl slower than a cow in a feeding lot that starts out on the grass and then is switched to eating grains and corn, which is not their natural diet.

 That slower growth results in better quality meat that only contains the fats that are made by their natural food and not made by feeding them food for the sole purpose to gain weight.

 The same story goes for pigs and chickens and I don’t think I have to repeat that here.

 I try to eat mainly naturally raised meat and in my opinion, the taste of this is a lot better than the meat I buy in a regular store.

-When I compare it side by side I see a big difference in them.
+When I compare them side by side I see a big difference in them.
 The grass-fed beef has a different texture and a nicer marbling.

-My opinion is that, although I love meat, it is better to eat a small piece of high-quality meat than eating a big piece with lesser nutrients.
+My opinion is that, although I love meat, it is better to eat a small piece of high-quality meat than eat a big piece with lesser nutrients.